-The red variety is a new breed between Tannat x Cabernet Sauvignon, According to done in 2007 DNA analysis has the breed list specification Merlot x Petit Verdot proved wrong.
-The crossing took place on behalf of the INRA in 1956 by Pierre Marcel Durquéty (* 1923) in France with the support of the university Montpellier, Incidentally, the same parent is also the variety Ekigaïna emerged.
-The late-ripening vine is resistant to Botrytis, It produces alcoholic, deep red wines with mild tannins and herbal aromas.
+The red grape variety is a new breed between Tannat x Cabernet Sauvignon, According to in 2007 DNA analysis has the breeding list information Merlot x Petit Verdot turned out to be wrong.
+The crossing was carried out on behalf of the INRA in 1956 by Pierre Marcel Durquéty (* 1923) in France with the support of the university Montpellier, By the way, the same parent is also the variety Ekigaïna emerged.
+The late ripening vine is resistant to Botrytis, It produces deep alcoholic, dark red wines with mild tannins and herbal aromas.
 The variety is in France in the Languedoc-Roussillon grown on 156 hectares.
-More stocks are available overseas Argentina (1 ha), Brazil (3 ha) and Uruguay (28 ha).
+There are additional stocks overseas in Argentina (1 ha), Brazil (3 ha) and Uruguay (28 ha).
 In 2010, a total of 189 hectares of vineyards were reported (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012